learn-co-curriculum/react-hooks-redux-data-flow/README.md

 - Explain the fundamentals of the Redux flow
 - Explain how pure functions update our application state

-## Review
+## Introduction

 So far we know that all of our state is in a JavaScript object, and that our actions are in another JavaScript object called an action.
-Somehow the action updates our state.
+In this lesson, we will learn the specifics of how Redux uses the action to update state.

+## Functions to the Rescue

 Let's take a look at an example: